Jacobson v. United States: Dissent

 O'Connor made two arguments for the dissenting justices: that predisposition was proven by the fact that Jacobson had ordered materials both times he was actually solicited, and that the Court had usurped the jury's rightful role in deciding whether he was entrapped.
 She also expressed fears that the court had so broadened the definition of predisposition as to make it a viable defense in almost any case.

 She began by stating what was, to the minority, the most relevant aspect of the case.

-Keith Jacobson was offered only two opportunities to buy child pornography through the mail.
-Both times, he ordered.
-Both times, he asked for opportunities to buy more.
-He needed no Government agent to coax, threaten, or persuade him; no one played on his sympathies, friendship, or suggested that his committing the crime would further a greater good.
-In fact, no Government agent even contacted him face to face.

 She noted also that Jacobson had written, in a note included with his order, that he would be doing more business with the company later and that he wanted to "(b)e discreet in order to protect you and me".

 The majority, she said, had so greatly expanded the government's burden of proof in undercover sting operations as to make future such investigations untenable: